sttk/jumpd/README.md

     /path/to/dest/dir
     ```

-6. This tool makes the specified directory if it does not exist.
+1. This tool makes the specified directory if it does not exist.

     ```
     $ jd not/exist/dir
     'not/exist/dir' does not exist.
 Do you make this directory?
 (Y/n) y
     $ pwd
     /path/to/not/exist/dir
-    ```

-7. This tool is able to move directory path with basename if saved.

-    ```
-    $cat ~/.jumpd
-    /path/to/dest/dir
-    dir /path/to/dest/dir
-    $ jd -to dir
-    $ pwd
-    /path/to/dest/dir
-    ```

-8. This tool is able to save and move directory path with key.

-    ```
-    $ jd dir/with/key mykey
-    $ pwd
-    /path/to/dir/with/key
-    $ cat ~/.jumpd
-    /path/to/dir/with/key
-    dir /path/to/dest/dir
-    mykey /path/to/dir/with/key
-    $
-    $ cd ../..
-    $ pwd
-    /path/to/dir
-    $
-    $ jd -to mykey
-    $ pwd
-    /path/to/dir/with/key
-    $ cat ~/.jumpd
-    /path/to/dir/with/key
-    mykey /path/to/dir/with/key
-    dir /path/to/dest/dir
     ```